 Patients are responsible for paying the deductible on the policy and any other out-of-pocket costs not covered by their insurance carrier.
 If you have coverage for these types of treatment services under your healthcare plan, the total amount insurance will cover depends on a number of factors.

 Many healthcare plans operate on network systems.
-They require providers — the people and treatment facilities that provide drug addiction services — to apply to be in-network with them.
+They require insurance providers — the people and substance abuse treatment facilities that provide drug addiction services — to apply to be in-network with them.
 When you are treated by an in-network provider, the insurer foots more of the bill than when you are treated by an out-of-network provider.

 Deductibles, Copays and Coinsurance Amounts